asishwor/Typescript/readme.md

+# What i learn in this 👍

+    - types in define in typescript
+    - array type defined
+    - object in typescript
+    - `aliasis` and `interface`
+     - extend inteface

 # InterView Questions 👍

-1.  `can we compile multiple file merge inside one ts file? ` =>
+1.  `can we compile multiple file merge inside one ts file? `

-2.  can we run ts file directly ?
+- `can we run ts file directly` ?

-    => NO, we cant't run this file direct it will need to convert into js file.
+  - NO, we cant't run this file direct it will need to convert into js file.

 # data types in types script !

-    1. number // 125525
+    - number - 125525
-    2. String //"hello world "
+    - String - "hello world "
-    3. boolean // true/ false
+    - boolean - true / false

 # watch module

-    => tsc file.ts --watch
+    - tsc file.ts --watch

-    //array in typescript:
+    - array in typescript:

 # Array In Typescript

     - Array without data types

     - push and update array operations in ts

     - mixed array

     - define array

-- "let data: string[] = ["anil", "jeyo", "merio"]"
+`"let data: string[] = ["anil", "jeyo", "merio"]"`

 # OBJECT IN TYPESCRIPT 👇

 `Types Object`

     - default typed object
     - update Property
     - add new property
     - define custom type for object
     - use any with object

 # union types in typescript 👇